January 6, 2003

 Settling in for the long haul, and single again for the first time since graduating from Sanborn High, Nancy began exploring the dating scene around Fairfield County.
 At the same time, she got in touch with a dress maker in town (who had a boutique just around the corner from NSSF headquarters), and told her she wanted a “complete style makeover.”
 Nancy ended up spending so much time with the dress maker, the two became friends; Nancy’s day books — one of her boyfriends joked “if something was not in [Nancy’s] day book then it did not happen” — show that she would meet with the dress maker regularly, usually on a weekly basis, for years to come.

 One man that met Nancy around this time, and who saw her romantically off-and-on over the next two years, would later tell police detectives that he knew she had two sons, though he never met either one.
-He remembered that Nancy often spoke of how “intelligent” twelve-year-old Adam was — but that he was also “very distant when it came to his ‘feelings’ and that he needed everything in his life a certain way.”
+He remembered that Nancy often spoke of how “intelligent” twelve-year-old Adam was — but also would say that he was “very distant when it came to his ‘feelings’ and that he needed everything in his life a certain way.”

 Peter had visitation rights with the boys, and the estranged couple always honored them without any fuss.
 One of his family photos from this time shows him with Adam, on a hiking trip somewhere in the White Mountains of northern New Hampshire.
 Adam is seated on a rock formation, and Peter stands next to him, their eyes level, his arm wrapped lovingly around his son’s shoulders.
 Adam is grinning, appears peaceful, and is making “bunny ears” for the camera, behind his dad’s head.